StarkJohan/Balboa-GS-WiFi/README.md

 The four buttons of the Z suffix displays each produce a short high pulse on the respective pins as noted in the table.

 ### Display data
 The display signal is made up of a clock and a data line.
-The complete data set is made up of three 7 bit chunks and one 3 bit chunk.<br />
+The complete data set is made up of three 7 bit chunks and one 3 bit chunk (24 bits total, see [bit 23 note](#a-note-on-bit-23--the-last-clock-pulse) below for why only 23 of those are actually read).<br />
-The first chunk is mostly unused except for the fifth bit that indicates if the heater is active.<br />
-The second and third chunk represents the two digits of the seven segment display.
+Chunk 2 and chunk 3 are the two digits of the seven segment display, each coded in BCD.
+Chunk 1 does *not* drive a third 7-segment digit - see the table below for what its bits actually do.
+Chunk 4 is 3 discrete status bits, not a digit at all.

 The second and third chunks are coded in BCD to represent a 7 segment LCD layout.
 The first bit is always 0. <br /><br />
 If the display shows **36**: <br />